dcacy/dpc-community-usage-checker-liberty/README.md

 Instructions:

 This sample application lists all the Communities which can be viewed by the ID you provide, and also shows various metrics for each Community.
+For a node.js version of the same application, see [here](https://github.com/dcacy/dpc-community-usage-checker).

 View demo at <a target="top" href="https://dpc-community-usage-checker.mybluemix.net">https://dpc-community-usage-checker.mybluemix.net</a>